WojDob/SeqShannon/README.md

 # Sequence-Shannon
 Calculate Shannon entropy for biological sequences.
 Works for both nucleotide and amino acid sequences.

+## Description
+This Python script takes in a FASTA file and calculates the Shannon entropy for each biological sequence in the file.
+It utilizes the BioPython library for parsing FASTA files, and its results can be easily written to an output file or printed in the console.

+The Shannon entropy is a measure of the uncertainty or randomness of a set of data.
+In the context of biological sequences, such as DNA or protein sequences, the Shannon entropy can provide insights into the variability and complexity of the sequence.

 ## Installation

 Requires [pip](https://choosealicense.com/licenses/mit/).